 Snapshot Auto Upload (via SFTP)

 All the snapshot activities can be either done manually or automatically via SFTP.
-It is possible to upload snapshot file in new/update or increment mode via SFTP.
+It is possible to upload a snapshot file in a new/update or increment mode via SFTP.
 For SFTP, these modes are determined from the file naming convention.

 When defining smart upload options, there is an option to define file name prefix for all these modes.
-Also there is a checkbox 'cancel workflows on termination date' to allow cancellation of workflow on termination date.
+Also, there is a checkbox 'cancel workflows on termination date' to allow cancellation of workflow on termination date.